-UBUK's overall approach to managing its risks is captured in its Enterprise Risk Management Framework ("ERMF") which sets out at a high level, the UK regulator endorsed "Three Lines of Defense" approach to the management of all the different risks, traditional as well as emerging risks, the Bank faces in its business.
-The ERMF is updated and approved by the Board on an annual basis together with the Bank's Risk Appetite Statement ("RAS") which across all risk types defines how much risk the Bank is prepared to take.
+UBUK's overall approach to managing its risks is captured in its Enterprise Risk Management Framework ("ERMF") which sets out at a high level, the Bank's approach to the management of all the perceived risks, both traditional and emerging risks, which the Bank faces in its business.
+The ERMF is updated and approved by the Board on a regular basis together with the Bank's Risk Appetite Statement ("RAS") which across all risk types defines how much risk the Bank is prepared to take.
 More frequent reviews (as determined by the Board) are undertaken, if there are significant changes to the Bank's businesses and risk profile.